tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 Java
 :   @@snip [JSampleAssemblyHandlers.java](../../../../examples/src/main/java/nfiraos/sampleassembly/JSampleAssemblyHandlers.java) { #initialize }

-Once again, ingore the code about setting up the subscription.
+Once again, ignore the code about setting up the subscription.
 This will be covered later when we discuss subscribing to events.

 ## Component Configuration (ComponentInfo)